GuPoroca/HexTest/README.md

 ## 🛠️ Roadmap

-- ✅ Start project
+- ✅ Start project [DONE]

-- 🚧 Create each data structure for tests, suites and projects [WIP]
+- ✅ Create each data structure for tests, suites and projects [DONE]

 - ⏳ Create auth handler [TODO]

 - ⏳ Create simple tests for the already written code [TODO]

-- 🚧 Create mockServer and client to demonstration [WIP]
+- 🚧 Create mockServer and client for demonstration [WIP]

-- ⏳ Create JSON parser to project data [TODO]
+- ✅ Create JSON parser to project data [DONE]

 - ⏳ Create CLI tool to run some tests [TODO]